grz0zrg/fas/README.md

 Here is some architectural specifications as if it were made by a synth. manufacturer :

 * polyphonic; unlimited number of voices (depend on input data height parameter)
-* multitimbral; unlimited number of timbres / parts / instruments with **configurable output channel**
+* multitimbral; unlimited number of timbres / parts / instruments with **configurable virtual output channel**
 * distributed architecture; more than one instance can run on same machine / a network with independent processing of voice / part, example : [FAS relay](https://github.com/grz0zrg/fsynth/tree/master/fas_relay)
 * driven by pixels data over the wire; this synth can be used as a basis for other softwares and has about no limitations as-is, it is typically used with a client that implement higher order features like MIDI such as [Fragment client](https://github.com/grz0zrg/fsynth)
  * envelopes ? has it all due to stream based architecture, you can build any types (ADSR etc.) with any interpolation scheme (linear / exp etc.)
 * multiple sound engine; additive / spectral, sample-based, subtractive, wavetable, physical modeling, frequency modulation, spectral, filters bank, phase distorsion...
+* virtual channels: instruments -> virtual channels -> output device channels
 * allow to extend the sound engine at runtime with user-defined generators and effects written with [Faust](https://faust.grame.fr/) DSP specification language
 * high quality stereophonic audio with low latency and multiple input / output (with Jack)
 * fully microtonal / spectral (oscillator-bank concept for every instruments)
-* unlimited effects slot per part (24 by default but adaptable); reverb, convolution, comb, delay, filters, phaser...
-30 high quality effects type provided by Soundpipe are available with most of them stereophonic, you can also choose to add your own effects chain since every part have dedicated stereo output
+* unlimited effects slot per virtual channel (24 by default but adaptable); reverb, convolution, comb, delay, filters, phaser...
+30 high quality effects type provided by Soundpipe are available (most of them stereophonic)
 * per partial slot effect for additive synthesis
 * per voice filtering for subtractive synthesis with one multi mode filter
   * per voice effects is limited by RGBA note data, this may be seen as a limitation since only one multi mode filter per voice is allowed